 That’s why many experienced kayakers will lift their second foot into their kayak while simultaneously lifting their hips forward and into the cockpit.
 But if you’re unsure of yourself at first, it can be good to complete these steps in sequence.

-And finally, remember that a higher center of balance always translates to less stability.
+Also note that a higher center of balance always translates to less stability.
 So the higher you lift your hips when you go to slide them forward into the cockpit, the less balanced you will feel.

 Easy Kayak Exit Methods For Seniors